Performance Rehearsal Safety Protocol

 - Groups of family members may sit together though may not be seated within 2 vacant seats or rows from another party.

-- Number of in-person tickets per family per performance will be limited to accommodate the seating capacity of each space.
+- Number of in-person tickets per family per performance may be limited to accommodate the seating capacity of each space.
 This number will be based on size of space and cast.
-There will be a limited number of in-person tickets pre-released to each family based on size of cast.
+There may be a limited number of in-person tickets pre-released to each family based on size of cast.
 Complimentary tickets may not be used for in-theatre seating except where specifically allowed by the Managing Director.

 - Patrons must sit in assigned seating.
 Late seating (more than 2 minutes past curtain time) will not be allowed.